cytoflow/cytoflow/README.md

 For the GUI, you additionally need:
 ```
 pyface >= 4.0
+envisage >= 4.0
-pyqt >= 4.10
+pyqt >= 4.10 -- this must be installed separately!
 ```

 Note that many of these packages have additional dependencies, including but not limited to `matplotlib`, `numpy`, `traitsui`, `decorator`, etc.
-I'm pretty sure that they're all well-behaved PyPI packages; you should be able to install all the above with `pip install` or the Canopy package manager.
+Everything except PyQT should be a well well-behaved PyPI package; you should be able to install all the above with `pip install` or the Canopy package manager.

 **Please note:** I am a Linux user, and installing these packages is quite easy